Table of contents

 My best advice is to shoot into the sun.
 In my opinion, food will look flat and lack the color that makes it look appetizing with this angle.
 When you shoot into the sun, the colors are better, but your chances of blowing out the highlights are high.

 How to make coffee look interesting

 I rarely order anything other than black coffee.
-When Becca and I were writing our cafe series, we didn’t want to showcase things that we didn’t like.
+When Becca and I were writing our Mexico City cafe series, we didn’t want to showcase things that we didn’t like.
 Because we like black coffee, most of our photos are of black coffee.

 When you have cool latte art, that becomes the star of the show.
 When you have a hot cup of coffee, how can you make that look interesting?
 I focused a lot on the interior of the cafe and picked other elements from the cafe to use in the background.

 If the cafe sold pastries, I would try and include those in the shot to support the story of drinking a cup of coffee.
 If the cafe had any branding, I would try and focus on their branding to help tell a better story about the cup of coffee.

 A good story is the backbone of a good photo.
 A photo without a story is like a book with no words.

 A good trick is to use a human element or add some suspense in the photo.
 An example of suspense is to purposely exclude a portion of something so that it makes the viewer ask a question.

 Multiple photos in a series is another way to tell a story.
 If you can get a feel for a cafe in three photos, you’ve done a good job.
 When I would shoot inside the cafes, I wanted to leave with photos that expressed the emotions that I was feeling inside any particular cafe.